erszcz/msc-thesis/dfly-multiboot.md

 ### How does GRUB identify the kernel image?

-TODO: refer to Multiboot using Pandoc Markdown quotation

-The Multiboot specification states that:
+The Multiboot specification [@okuji2006multiboot, section 3.1] states:

-> [an] OS image must contain an additional header called Multiboot header,
+> An OS image must contain an additional header called Multiboot header,
 > besides the headers of the format used by the OS image.
 The Multiboot
 > header must be contained completely within the first 8192 bytes of the OS
 > image, and must be longword (32-bit) aligned.
 In general, it should come